DFEC-R2D2/r2d2/docs/ideas/readme.md

 Previous design didn't use the dome for anything.
 Apparently doing what everyone else does and put in a slip ring was beyond their capabilities.
 We are getting a 22mm 12 wire (2A per wire) ring from [Adafruit](https://www.adafruit.com/product/1196) which should be more than enough for power and data.
-The quetion will be reliability and construction of said ring.
+The question will be reliability and construction of said ring.

 ## Data

 ![](pics/r2d2-data.png)

-## Software

-TBD

 ## Power